 3 Vital Keys to Help Teens Develop Emotional Intelligence

-KEY 1: Develop and maintain a strong and loving relationship with your teen.
+KEY 1 Develop and maintain a strong and loving relationship

 One of the most important things you can do as a parent is to have a great relationship with your teen.
 This means keeping the communication lines open, being interested in their lives, and spending time with them.
 It also means keeping a strong connection even when they have a powerful pull toward their peers.